Maikel Garcia Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.56 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates have a 4.55 team ERA that ranks 21st across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.